phantomboots/NDST-Arduino-Scripts/README.md

 This string is concatenated into an ASCII .CSV string, and output at 1Hz on the Arduino hardware serial inteface (Pin 1 for Tx output from the Arduino board).
 The string terminates with a <CR><LF>

 ![adafruit_products_BME280_arduino_I2C_breadboard_bb](https://github.com/user-attachments/assets/36918e5b-8202-4312-813d-7e0ca6c4d636)

+**WaterLinke DVL A125 PD4 to ASCII **

+This script reads in a PD4 formatted binary data format for DVL data, converts the 47 byte long message to ASCII text, and outputs a commma seperated value string.
+The altitude of each of the DVL's four beam are 1reports (cm) is calculated, and an average altitudes (average of all four beams) is calcualted as well.
+Data is output from the A125 DVL at 9600-8-N-

+Velocity (in the DVL's local frame of reference) in the X (Fwd/Aft), Y (Port/Stbd) and Z (Up/down) axes.
+An 'E Velocity' value is also calculated, which is the standard deviation of the velocity in all 3 axes.
+Velocity readings are all in units of mm/s.
+The DVL's time of ping, bottom lock status, and internal sound speed are also output in the comma seperated values string.

+Data are output as fast as the Arduino unit can process the incoming binary data - it practice, this is about 4 Hz on an Arduino Uno.
+This arduino unit is located inside the YellowEye SCU.